sbi-dev/sbi/paper/paper.md

 low-level API and full flexibility over the training loop (Lampe stopped being maintained in July 2024).
-The `BayesFlow` package [@bayesflow_2023_software] focuses on a set of amortized SBI algorithms based on posterior and likelihood estimation that have been developed in the respective research labs that maintain the package [@radev2020bayesflow].
+The `BayesFlow` package [@bayesflow_2023_software] focuses on a set of amortized SBI algorithms based on posterior and likelihood estimation that have been developed in the respective research labs [@radev2020bayesflow].
 The `swyft` package [@swyft] specializes in algorithms based on neural ratio estimation.
 The `sbijax` package [@dirmeier2024simulationbasedinferencepythonpackage] implements a set of inference methods in JAX.